 ☐ Open the Diagnostics > Report > Global dialog.
-To send a report to the console, specify the desired level in the Console logging frame, Severity field. $\square$ To enable the function, select the ${\it On}$ radio button in the Console logging frame. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. or e device buffers logged events in 2 separate storage areas so that the device keeps log entries urgent events.
-Specify the minimum severity for events that the device logs to the buffered brage area with a higher priority. Ре rform the following steps: To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button.
+To send a report to the console, specify the desired level in the Console logging frame, Severity field. \square To enable the function, select the 0n radio button in the Console logging frame. \square Apply the settings temporarily.
+To do this, click the \checkmark button. or The device buffers logged events in 2 separate storage areas so that the device keeps log entries or urgent events.
+Specify the minimum severity for events that the device logs to the buffered storage area with a higher priority. Ре Perform the following steps: To send events to the buffer, specify the desired level in the Buffered logging frame, Severity field. $\ \square$ Apply the settings temporarily.
+To do this, click the \checkmark button.